Updated: 14 April 2020

-A similar dessert called ‘Double ka meetha‘ also exists in Hyderabadi Cuisine.
-While double ka meetha is made with same ingredients, it crispier and different from Shahi tukray.
+A similar dessert called 'Double ka meetha' also exists in Hyderabadi Cuisine.
+While double ka meetha is made with the same ingredients, it crispier and different from Shahi tukray.
 Shahi Tukda or Tukray is more famous in Pakistani cuisine.
 It is melt in the mouth and has rich milky and saffron flavors.
 The recipe is straight forward, the use of saffron and nuts makes it very tempting and aromatic; something fit for a royal grandeur.

 Tips to make Shahi Tukray